-- B7.12 The University owes a duty of care to its students and staff and, as far as is reasonably practical, seeks to ensure that the University is a safe place to work and study. - B7.13 Students are required to comply with reasonable instructions from any member of staff of the University and to observe the safety regulations of the University; these include the wearing of eye protection and overalls for certain types of work. - B7.14 Students are strongly urged to report all personal accidents to their tutor.
+- B7.12 The University owes a duty of care to its students and staff and, as far as is reasonably practical, seeks to ensure that the University is a safe place to work and study. - B7.13 Students are required to comply with reasonable instructions from any member of staff of the University and to observe the safety regulations of the University; these include the wearing of eye protection and overalls for certain types of work. - B7.14 Students are required to report all personal accidents to their tutor and to complete an Accident Report Form.